 with its design features are a little limiting.

 With their free plan, you can have up to 2,000 subscribers and 12,000

-MailChimp gets the job done, but it’s not the most user-friendly.
-It’s
+MailChimp gets the job done, but it’s not the most user-friendly, and the

-This is the email service I use.
-Much more intuitive, and again one of
+This is the email service I use and recommend.
+It’s very intuitive, and

 The free plan allows up to 1,000 subscribers with unlimited emails per

 month This works great if you have email sequences you send out which